Pathway Explore Tool

 What are the implications if I take Trinity Electives and Open Modules instead of a second subject?

-If you take Trinity Electives and Open Modules instead of a New Minor Subject in Year 2, you will graduate with a Single Honors award only, i.e., the Major with Minor award will not be available to you.
+If you take Trinity Electives and Open Modules instead of a New Minor Subject in Year 2, you will graduate with a Single Honours award only, i.e., the Major with Minor award will not be available to you.

 Do I have to take a Trinity Elective over the course of my studies?

 This will depend on whether or not you take up a New Minor Subject.
 If you take up a second subject in Year 2, you will not be required to take a Trinity Elective during that year.
 If you continue with this subject in Year 3, you will not take a Trinity Elective at any point during your course.
-If you decide not to continue with the new subject in Year 3, you will need to take a minimum of one or a maximum of 2 Trinity Electives; if you take one Trinity Elective you will take one 5 ECTS Open Module as well in Year 3.
+If you decide not to continue with the new subject in Year 3, you may need to take a minimum of one or a maximum of 2 Trinity Electives; if you take one Trinity Elective you will take one 5 ECTS Open Module as well in Year 3.

 Where can I find more information about what New Minor Subjects are available?